jraymondt/badgers-rift/src/content/blog/aa-guest-spot.md

 #### AA

-These contact deatails are one of the main objectives of getting the message out there, if you don't casually segway them into your story Kerry will prompt you for them at the end.
+These contact details are one of the main objectives of getting the message out there, if you don't casually segway them into your story Kerry will prompt you for them at the end.

 AA: 24/7 helpline [1300 222 222](tel:1300222222)